cyberark/cyberark-conjur-cli/README.md

 `conjurrc_data = ConjurrcData(conjur_url=conjur_url,account=account,cert_file = None)`

-* conjur_url - url of conjur server
+* conjur_url - URL of the Conjur server
 * account - the organizational Conjur account name
 * cert_file - a path to conjur rootCA file. we need it if we initialize the client in `SslVerificationMode.SELF_SIGN` or `SslVerificationMode.CA_BUNDLE` mode